pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/pach-ui-ingress.md

 For Pachyderm UI (`dash`) service in particular, make sure that it supports WebSockets (Traefic, Nginx, Ambassador...).

-## Traefic ingress controller on Pachyderm UI's cluster in one diagram
 Pachyderm UI requires two ports to be open:

 - An HTTP port used to serve static assets